MorgothCreator/CppSDK/README.md

 	while(1)
 	{
+		/*
+		 * Ceck if is a tick.
+		 */
 		if(timer_touch.tick())
 		{
+			/*
+			 * Clear the 'controll_comand' structure.
+			 */
 			memset(&control_comand, 0, sizeof(tControlCommandData));
+			/*
+			 * Call the idle function of the touchscreen.
+			 */
 			dev.CAPTOUCH[0]->idle();
+			/*
+			 * Copy relevant data from touchscreen to 'controll_comand'
+			 *	structure that will be passed to main window.
+			 */
 			control_comand.Cursor = (CursorState)dev.CAPTOUCH[0]->TouchResponse.touch_event1;
 			control_comand.X = dev.CAPTOUCH[0]->TouchResponse.x1;
 			control_comand.Y = dev.CAPTOUCH[0]->TouchResponse.y1;
 			MainWindow->idle(&control_comand);
 			/*
-			 * The idle function of pass window will be called by parent window,
+			 * The idle function of 'pass' window will be called by parent window,
-			 *	but the idle function on pass controll need to be call by user
+			 *	but the idle function on 'pass' controll need to be call by user
 			 *	returning true if the "OK" button has been hitted or false if no.
 			 */
 			if(pass->idle())
 			{
+				/*
+				 * The "OK" button has been pressed, check if password is correct.
+				 */
 				if(pass->password->equal((char *)"1234"))
 					/*
 					 * If password match, make pasword window invisible.
+					 * At this moment is not implemented the destroy window function,
+					 *	for this reason I will use visible = false, to hide password window.
 					 */
 					pass->internals.windowHandler->Visible = false;
 				else